darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 ### Forward Propagation

-The forward propagation through an MLP can be expressed as:
+The forward propagation through an MLP is the process by which input data is transformed into output predictions, layer by layer.

 ```math
 \begin{align}